-The AncestryDNA company is the largest resource for personal genealogical research and is often considered by many as the quintessential at-home DNA test.
-Their database contains some 15 million registered DNA profiles, allowing you a wider reach into a more expansive pool of users.
-For the purpose of family matching, this can be particularly helpful.
+The AncestryDNA company is the largest resource for personal genealogical research and is often considered by many as the quintessential at-home DNA test kit.
+Their database contains about 15 million registered DNA sample, providing you a wider reach into a more expansive pool of users.
+For the purpose of family matching and building family trees, this can be particularly helpful.

-But what really makes AncestryDNA helpful is the fact that they have the most detailed account of regional histories.
-Their database uses historical events to piece together the information from your test.
-This comes in particularly handy when you consider the fact that Irish historical records for certain decades were completely destroyed.
+This comes particularly handy when you consider the fact that Irish historical records for certain decades were completely destroyed.

 A fire that swept through the Public Records Office consumed censuses before 1858.
 Those from 1859 to 1922 were also heavily damaged and burnt beyond understanding.
-So there are a lot of gaps in the known history of the Irish population, which poses a challenge for DNA testing services who want to offer a clear picture of a person’s Irish ancestry.
+So there are a lot of gaps in the known history of the Irish population, which pose a challenge for DNA testing services who want to offer a clear picture of a person’s potential Irish family.